 - Operating temperature

 - Humidity

 - Presence of chemical(s)

 - Presence of physical objects (debris, scraps, dust, grease etc.)

 - Interaction with operated parts (sharp or rough)

-- Dynamics of the operation (accelerations)
+- Dynamics of the operation (accelerations).

-Maintenance operator must be grounded to prevent electrostatic discharge, which could damage the electronic components.

-Always turn off the robot and depressurize the air supply before performing any maintenance operation on it.
-For more details about the depressurization, please refer to the Depressurizing the Supply Line section.

-Except for the Hand-E Gripper whose IP rating is 67, other components of the Machine Tending Solution is not waterproof or water resistant without additional protection.
+- Unless specified, any repairs done on the Machine Tending Solution will be performed by Robotiq. - Maintenance operator must be grounded to prevent electrostatic discharge, which could damage the electronic components. - Always turn off the robot and depressurize the air supply before performing any maintenance operation on it.
+For more details about the depressurization, please refer to the Depressurizing the Supply Line section. - Except for the Hand-E Gripper whose IP rating is 67, other components of the Machine Tending Solution is not waterproof or water resistant without additional protection.
 Only clean the equipment with a dry cloth or towel.

-6.1 Button Activator
+6.1.
+Button Activator